ifhamm01/theweatheraccurate/README.md

 - Inspiration from modern weather apps like Apple's iOS Weather.
 - CSS animation resources, including Foolish Developer's rain effects tutorial.

-For questions or support, contact the maintainer at [your.email@example.com].